sabelapereez/AoC-2024/README.md

-# AoC 2024
+# AoC 2024 :christmas_tree:
-### Codes used to resolve the [Advent of Code of 2024](https://adventofcode.com/2024) in C.
+## Codes used to resolve the [Advent of Code 2024](https://adventofcode.com/2024) in C.
+### What is AoC?
+Advent of Code is an annual set of programming challenges structured like an Advent calendar.
+From December 1st to December 25th there will be an open challenge for anyone to solve in any programming language.

+### This repository
-I'm attempting this challenge for the first time (hopefully the first of many) and sharing my answers here.
-Any recommendations or improvements are welcome, since this is just a way to motivate me to program.
+I'm attempting this challenge for the first time (hopefully the first of many) and sharing my answers here with anyone who wants to see them.
+Any recommendations or improvements are welcome, as this is just a way to motivate me to code and celebrate my favorite time of year a little differently.

-Good luck to anyone who tries it and Merry Christmas.
+Good luck to anyone who tries it and Merry Christmas!

                                                    ._...._.
                            \ .*. /                .::o:::::.